Greek contributions to the Islamic world: Byzantine art

 Islamic art began with artists and craftsmen mostly trained in Byzantine styles, and though figurative content was greatly reduced, Byzantine decorative styles remained a great influence on Islamic art, and Byzantine artists continued to be imported for important works for some time, especially for mosaics.

 Islamic architecture used mosaic technique to decorate religious buildings and palaces after the Muslim conquests of the eastern provinces of the Byzantine Empire.
 In Syria and Egypt the Arabs were influenced by the great tradition of Hellenistic and Early Christian mosaic art.
 During the Umayyad Dynasty mosaic making remained a flourishing art form in Islamic culture and it is continued in the art of zellige and azulejo in various parts of the Arab world, although tile was to become the main Islamic form of wall decoration.

 The first great religious building of Islam, the Dome of the Rock in Jerusalem, which was built between 688-692, was decorated with glass mosaics both inside and outside, by craftsmen of the Byzantine tradition.
 Only parts of the original interior decoration survive.
 The rich floral motifs follow Byzantine traditions, and are "Islamic only in the sense that the vocabulary is syncretic and does not include representation of men or animals."

 The most important early Islamic mosaic work is the decoration of the Umayyad Mosque in Damascus, then capital of the Arab Caliphate.
 The mosque was built between 706 and 715.
 The caliph obtained 200 skilled workers from the Byzantine Emperor to decorate the building.
 This is evidenced by the partly Byzantine style of the decoration.
 The mosaics of the inner courtyard depict Paradise with beautiful trees, flowers and small hill towns and villages in the background.
 The mosaics include no human figures, which makes them different from the otherwise similar contemporary Byzantine works.
 The biggest continuous section survives under the western arcade of the courtyard, called the "Barada Panel" after the river Barada.
 It is thought that the mosque used to have the largest gold mosaic in the world, at over 4 m2.
 In 1893 a fire damaged the mosque extensively, and many mosaics were lost, although some have been restored since.

+According to the scholar Irfan Shahid, sources point to the influence of the Greek Byzantines and Persians in the development of music in Arabia.

+Arab sources agree that the Byzantine artisians were highly skilled in all fields and left their nearest competitors far behind.
+The persian historian ibn al-Faqih praised Byzantine art: